 Valerie Hans conducts empirical studies of law and the courts, and is one of the nation's leading authorities on the jury system.
 Trained as a social scientist, she has carried out extensive research and lectured around the globe on juries and jury reforms as well as the uses of social science in law.

-Professor Hans is President-elect of the Law and Society Association and will begin her two-year term in June 2015.
+Professor Hans is President of the Law and Society Association.

 Hans on the Psychology of Tort Law